A few weeks back I received an email from a reader interested in the Uniqlo Airism Mesh undershirt:

-We’ve had sporadic weather the last week, so I tried to wait for two consecutive days that were close in temperature, conditions, etc., to rule that out as a variable and let the shirts speak for themselves).
+We’ve had sporadic weather the last week, so I tried to wait for two consecutive days that were close in temperature, conditions, etc., to rule that out as a variable and let the shirts speak for themselves.

 I had planned to email you today, but you’ve beaten me to the punch.
-I know you reviewed the regular Airism shirt, so I’ll try to simply reference it in comparison to the mesh design.
+I know you reviewed the regular Airism shirt, so I’ll simply reference it in comparison to the mesh design.

 The mesh shirt seemed to fit just slightly looser than the regular one, but it was ever so slight of a difference that I’d be willing to chalk that up to the production process, and not of the shirt itself.

 There’s a difference in the material percentages: the mesh is 94% polyester / 6% spandex, where the regular Airism is 86% polyester / 14% spandex — I have no idea if an 8% change would make a noticeable difference in anything, however.

 Unfortunately, that’s where any positive similarities ended for myself…

 To be honest, I was a little disappointed with the regular Airism shirt.
 Right off the bat, when I took it out of the package, it reminded me too much of Under Armour’s “heat gear” line of shirts, which I’m not a huge fan of.

 As I mentioned before, I don’t know if the 8% difference in material would make that much of a difference, or the mesh design itself, but the mesh Airism had a noticeable difference in breath-ability.
 I simply felt cooler and more “refreshed” throughout the day when I wore the mesh Airism.

 Another difference for myself was the moisture-wicking properties.
 I know the Airism shirts aren’t really marketed as moisture-wicking shirts the way some brands and their workout line of clothing are, but the mesh Airism ought to be.

 Lastly, the mesh Airism seemed to feel a little more comfortable against my skin.
 It wasn’t anything huge, and that’s not to say the regular Airism’s feel bothered me.

-If there’s a knock against the mesh Airism, it’s that because of the design, if you have longer body hair, it can come through the material.
+If there’s a knock against the mesh Airism, it’s the design of the mesh fabric.
+If you have longer body hair, it can come through the material.
 But to me, I found it more comical rather than something that would deter me.

-The mesh design, however, was practically everything I could ask for in an undershirt, and very well may end up replacing my Ribbed Tee classic shirts (which I think I mentioned before I’m happy with).
+The mesh design, however, was practically everything I could ask for in an undershirt.
+It may very well end up replacing my Ribbed Tee classic shirts (which I’m happy with).

-I received a promotional email from Uniqlo about free shipping this weekend, so I’ll be picking up a few more to start the process of replacing my older, worn out undershirts.
+I received a promotional email from Uniqlo about free shipping this weekend.
+So I’ll be picking up a few more to start the process of replacing my older, worn out undershirts.

 Hope this helps.
-I do apologize for the lengthy response — I know I tend to get a little verbose when asked about my opinion on products I have used or tried.
+I do apologize for the lengthy response.
+Tend to get a little verbose when asked about my opinion on products I have used or tried.